akm303/MIPS_Simulator/Documents/Part2/README.md

   + Clicking `Done` without typing anything will enter a null value, which will not be visible to the user
     <br> <i>Deviation from instruction order will likely result in unexpected events and outputs.</i>

+## Instructions
+All instructions except ___ are implemented as defined in the specification.

 ---